How to evaluate and approve the school improvement plan (SIP)

 How the draft SIP was created

-First, let's cast our minds back to the summer term.
-As a board, you should have met with the headteacher and the senior leadership team to go over:
+During the summer term, your board should have met with the headteacher and the senior leadership team (SLT) to go over:

 • Pupil performance data